Extra Firm Pillows: The Good, the Bad & the Uncomfortable

 Fiberfill isn’t particularly good at conforming to the shape of your head and neck.
 On the other hand, down is well-known for its malleable and moldable qualities.
 Unfortunately when it’s stuffed tightly in an extra firm pillow, a lot of that characteristic is lost.

-For those accustomed to soft traditional pillows, these are the safe and conservative options that will not surprise you or take any get used to.
-That said, if you used the search term, “extra firm pillows” to get to this page, I doubt this is the type of pillow you’re looking for.
+For those accustomed to soft traditional pillows, down and fiberfill are the safe, conservative options that will not surprise you or take any get used to.
+That said, if you used the search term, “extra firm pillow” or “hard pillow” to get to this page, I doubt this is the type of pillow you’re looking for.
 I recommend you try something a little different.
+Read on…

 Read More: Feather and Down Pillows: What You Don’t Know About America’s Favorites